arduino/tooling-project-assets/workflow-templates/check-npm-task.md

 Configure the version of Node.js used for development of the project in the `env.NODE_VERSION` field of `check-npm-task.yml`.

+If the project contains **npm**-managed projects (i.e., a folder containing a `package.json` file) in paths other than the root of the repository, add their paths to the [job matrices](https://docs.github.com/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) of `check-npm-task.yml` at:

+- `jobs.validate.strategy.matrix.project[].path`
+- `jobs.check-sync.strategy.matrix.project[].path`

 ## Readme badge

 Markdown badge: